avniproject/avni-client/docs/PrivacyPolicy.md

-***OpenCHS - Privacy Policy***
+***Avni - Privacy Policy***

 This privacy policy has been compiled to better serve those who are concerned with how their 'Personally Identifiable Information' (PII) is being used online.
 PII, as described in US privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
 Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable Information in accordance with our website.

 **What personal information do we collect from the people that use our app?**

-OpenCHS is a work application where the you will use the application to service your community members or customers (customers from there on).
+Avni is a work application that you will use to service your community members or customers (customers from there on).
 We do not collect any personal information about you.
 We get and keep the information that you manually provide to us about whom you service.
 We only store the fact that you provided that information.
+We get and keep location information if you or your employer has enabled that configuration.

 **When do we collect information?**